annembrown/design595/project2.md

 **The first part of the project will be done in groups.** All work for the projects will be done and delivered as a group up to, and including, the wireframes.
 Each student, however, will develop their own moodboards and clickable prototypes.

 ## Process
-- Develop a research plan
+- Develop a research plan and write stakeholder (client) interview questions
-- Determine website goals and users personas
+- Conduct project research and complete a research report (project goals, success metrics, competitors, and user personas)
-- Plan out your landing page by developing user flows and wireframes
+- Plan out your landing page by developing both user flows and wireframes
 - Develop a design language that you'll use for your website
 - Design the landing page
 - Create a clickable prototype out of your design